ardnew/pcp/README.md

 - ##### USAGE

-   To view the built-in POD-generated man page:
+   Please see the embedded man page for feature list, synopsis, and usage details:

    ```
    pcp --manpage